shirutan/StardewValleyMods/SpaceCore/docs/README.md

             * `SpawnableIds` - A weighted list of IDs of spawnable definitions to chose from spawning.
             * `Minimum` - The minimum amount to spawn.
 (Each attempt will have 10 tries - if there's no room, that attempt is skipped.)
             * `Maximum` - The maximum amount to spawn.
+* Dungeons - You can define custom dungeons like the mines or skull caverns.
+    * There is an example [here](https://gist.github.com/spacechase0/8502b78aed4c5d84a41881e3b2e1b42b).
+    * You can control entering and exiting the dungeon via tile actions and map properties.
+        * Tile actions
+            * `spacechase0.SpaceCore_DungeonEntrance dungeonId` - Has you enter the first floor of the dungeon.
+Works anywhere.
+            * `spacechase0.SpaceCore_DungeonElevatorMenu dungeonId` - Opens the elevator for the dungeon dungeonId.
+The floors available are based on how deep you go, and defined in the dungeon data.
+Works anywhere.
+            * `spacechase0.SpaceCore_DungeonLadderExit` - A normal exit for the dungeon - you will be taken to where is defined in the dungeon data.
+Works in a dungeon.
+            * `spacechase0.SpaceCore_DungeonLadder` - Acts like a ladder in the mines, descending one floor.
+Works in a dungeon.
+            * `spacechase0.SpaceCore_DungeonMineshaft` - Acts like a mineshaft in the skull cavern, descending a random amount of floors.
+Works in a dungeon.
+        * Map properties
+            * `spacechase0.SpaceCore_DungeonLadderEntrance x y` - Where the palyer is placed when entering the location via ladder or entering the dungeon.
+            * `spacechase0.SpaceCore_DungeonElevatorEntrance x y` - Where the player is placed when entering the location via an elevator.
+    * The dungeon data itself lives in `spacechase0.SpaceCore/Dungeons`, which is a dictionary with the dungeon ID being the key, and a model containing the following values:
+        * `LadderExitLocation` - The location name of the place to be taken to when exiting through `spacechase0.SpaceCore_DungeonLadderExit`.
+        * `LadderExitTile` - The position in the location above to to be taken to.
+        * `ElevatorExitLocation` - The location name of the place to be taken to when exiting through floor 0 of `spacechase0.SpaceCore_DungeonElevatorMenu dungeonId`.
+        * `ElevatorExitTile` - The position in the location above to be taken to.
+        * `FloorsWithElevators` - A list of floors that the elevator will list as choices (if someone on that farm has been that deep before).
+        * `SpawnLadders` - If this dungeon should spawn ladders when rocks are broken.
+Default true.
+        * `SpawnMineshafts` - If this dungeon should spawn mineshafts when rocks are broken.
+Default false.
+        * `LadderTileSheet` - The tilesheet dungeon ladders should show from.
+Default `"Maps/Mines/mine_desert"`.
+        * `LadderTileIndex` - The tile index dungeon ladders should show.
+Default 173.
+        * `MineshaftTileSheet` - The tilesheet dungeon mineshafts should show from.
+Default `"Maps/Mines/mine_desert"`.
+        * `MineshaftTileIndex` - The tile index dungeon mineshafts should show.
+Default 174.
+        * `AdditionalTimeMilliseconds` - How much time should slow, in milliseconds per ten minutes of in-game time, when in this dungeon in singleplayer.
+Default 2000.
+        * `Regions` - Also a dictionary, with the string being the region ID (unique to this dungeon), and the values being a model containing the following:
+            * `LevelRange` - An object with a `Begin` and `End` for which levels this region defines.
+            * `MapPool` - A list of weighted strings containing map paths to choose from.
+Choices with higher weight are more likely to be chosen, proportionate to the weight of other choices.
+                * For how to format these, check out the example.
+            * `TriggerActionsOnEntry` - A list of trigger actions to run when entering the location.
+                * If using SpaceCore's Spawnables system to populate the level, make sure to mark those trigger actions as `"HostOnly": true` (to prevent levels from getting repopulated when a new player enters) and `"MarkActionApplied": false` (to make sure it works more than once per save).
+            * `LocationDataEntry` - What location to emulate from the `Data/Locations` asset.
+This defines things like location context, music, how fish get chosen, etc.
 * Animations - You can animate textures by editing `"spacechase0.SpaceCore/TextureOverrides"`, which is a dictionary with the key being the ID of your animation, and the following information:
     * `TargetTexture` - The path to the file you want to animate.
     * `TargetRect` - The rectangle in the target file you want to animate.
 Example: `{ "X": 32, "Y": 48, "Width": 16, "Height": 16 }`